2339140098NC/cse15l-lab-reports-1/LabReport1.md

 ### 2) with a path to a directory as an argument
 ![Image](cd2.png)
 - working directory: ~/
-- Explanation: `cd`change directory to ./lecture1/messages, using dot at the beginning of the path because the working directory is working directory, by doing so, the working directory changeed to /home/lecture1/messages, it's not an error as well.
+- Explanation: `cd`change directory to ./lecture1/messages, using dot at the beginning of the path because the working directory is working directory, by doing so, the working directory changed to /home/lecture1/messages, it's not an error as well.

 ### 3) with a path to a file as an argument
 ![Image](cd3.png)